devinit/datahub-api/README.md

     npm run build & npm start
 ```

+When you install a new dependency add its types from definetly typed typescript incase it doesnt come with any

+eg ```  yarn add --dev @types/ramda ```

 Files explained:
 ----
     1. src                         - directory is used for typescript code that is part of the project